 food, because they cannot properly process or digest the food, or because they

-confused with each other, but they are quite different in terms of their origin,
+have a true allergic (immune) reaction to the food.
+Food allergies and food intolerance are sometimes confused with each other, but they are quite different in terms of their origin,

 symptoms and treatment.